cloudblog004/fantasticfoodies/content/en/posts/3481-recipe-of-super-quick-homemade-crock-pot-honey-garlic-chicken-legs.md

 1. Everything in the crockpot
 1. High 4-6 hours, low 8-10.
 Depending on crockpot.
-1. Serve over rice &amp; enjoy.
+1. Serve over rice & enjoy.
 (Mix left over liquid, which will be thin, in to rice for flavor.)
 1. Ready to serve and ENJOY!